siebeniris/ColexPhon/README.md

 # ColexPhon
 Colexification and Phonetics

-Data and Codes for the paper :paper_with_curl:
+Data and Codes for the paper :page_with_curl:
 __Colexifications for Bootstrapping Cross-lingual Datasets:
 The Case of Phonology, Concreteness, and Affectiveness__